ubicucsd/bootcamp_18_19/7_Clustering.md

 **In:** N points, usually in the form of a matrix(each row is a point).

 **In:** A distance function to tell us how similar two points are.
-The simplest is [euclidean distance](http://rosalind.info/glossary/euclidean-distance/)
+The most intuitive distance function is [euclidean distance](http://rosalind.info/glossary/euclidean-distance/).
+The type of distance measure you use can vary depending on the type of data you are using.

 **Out:** K groups, each containing points which are similar to each other in some way.
 Some algorithms cluster for a preset number K, others figure it out as they go along.